BestTimesToVisit.com Logo

 Wander the Casemates du Bock at Dawn

 Descend into the labyrinthine Casemates du Bock, a UNESCO World Heritage site, as the first light filters through the ancient stone.
-Imagine centuries of history echoing in these underground tunnels, and feel the cool, damp air on your skin.
-Arrive early to avoid crowds and fully immerse yourself in the dramatic fortifications.
+Imagine the soldiers who once patrolled these subterranean tunnels, and feel the echoes of history in the cool, damp air.
+Arrive early to avoid crowds and truly absorb the atmospheric silence.

 Savor a 'Gromperekichelcher' from a Local Market